 - Eat lean proteins such as white meat, fish, tofu, and beans

-Foods to avoid with multiple sclerosis
+Foods to Avoid with MS

-- Cow\’s milk: Dairy products made from cow’s milk tend to be high in fat and also inhibit the body’s production of active Vitamin D, owing to the calcium present in cow’s milk.
+- Cow’s milk: Dairy products made from cow’s milk tend to be high in fat and also inhibit the body’s production of active Vitamin D, owing to the calcium present in cow’s milk.
 Instead, opt for plant-based milk made from almond, soy, cashew, or oat (while taking any allergies into account).

 - Gluten: People with Multiple Sclerosis have a higher risk of Celiac Disease, which is triggered by gluten-based carbs.
 Instead, choose carbs like rice, quinoa, or oatmeal that are filling as well as nutritious.